-- (3) The RFID card sends a packet containing the information to the AP using a serial interface protocol.
-The AP converts the packet into an Ethernet packet and sends it to the healthcare management server through the Ethernet uplink. - (4) After receiving the information on mother and baby wristbands, the healthcare management server queries mapping between mothers and babies to check whether the mother and baby are matched.
-If the matching succeeds, the server delivers the OK instruction. - (5) After receiving the instruction, the AP converts the Ethernet packet into a serial interface packet, and sends it to the RFID card. - (6) The RFID card sends the OK instruction delivered by the server to the mother and baby wristbands.
+- 3. The RFID card sends a packet containing the information to the AP using a serial interface protocol.
+The AP converts it into an Ethernet packet and sends it to the healthcare management server through the Ethernet uplink. - 4.
+After receiving the information on mother and baby wristbands, the healthcare management server queries mapping between mothers and babies to verfiy whether the mother and baby are matched.
+If the matching succeeds, the server delivers the OK instruction. - 5.
+After receiving the instruction, the AP converts the Ethernet packet into a serial interface packet and sends it to the RFID card. - 6.
+The RFID card sends the OK instruction delivered by the server to the mother and baby wristbands.